 Congressional and Public Affairs

-The frozen chicken and beef entrée items were produced on June 13, 2016 and June 22, 2016.
-The following products are subject to recall: [View Labels (PDF only)]
+The beef bone broth items were produced and packaged between December 21, 2016 and May 22, 2017.
+The following products are subject to recall: [View Labels (PDF Only)]

-The products subject to recall bear establishment number “EST. 233” or “EST. P-115” inside the USDA mark of inspection.
-These items were shipped to distributors and retail locations in Arkansas, Illinois, Michigan, Minnesota, New York, Vermont, and Wisconsin.
+The products subject to recall bear establishment number “EST. 45953” inside the USDA mark of inspection.
+These items were shipped to retail locations in the state of Washington and to a distributor who conducts internet sales direct to consumers nationwide.

-There have been no confirmed reports of adverse reactions or injuries due to consumption of these products.
-Anyone concerned about an injury or illness should contact a healthcare provider.
+There have been no confirmed reports of adverse reactions or illness due to consumption of these products.
+Anyone concerned about a reaction or illness should contact a healthcare provider.

 Consumers who have purchased these products are urged not to consume them.
 These products should be thrown away or returned to the place of purchase.